CS-SI/eodag/docs/getting_started_guide/eo_products_properties.rst

 * **orbitType**: A string identifying the platform orbit type (e.g., LEO, GEO).
 * **spectralRange**: A string identifying the sensor spectral range (e.g., INFRARED, NEAR-INFRARED, UV, VISIBLE).
 * **wavelengths**: A number, set, or interval requesting the sensor wavelengths in nanometers.
 * **hasSecurityConstraints**: A string indicating if the resource has any security constraints.
-Possible values: TRUE, FALSE.
 * **dissemination**: Information about the dissemination level of the resource.
 * **title**: A name given to the resource.
 * **topicCategory**: Main theme(s) of the dataset.